 You might think that such unique hair colors require an equally unique pair of contact lenses, but we’d recommend the contrary.
 You don’t want to have both your eyes and hair competing for attention.
 It might be too overwhelming to have 2 vividly colored features at once.
 All you need is a simple pair of one-tone black or brown circle lenses to complete your look.

 Consider different lighting conditions

 Remember that colored contacts will vary in appearance according to lighting, which is something you should consider if you’re picking out a pair for a special event.
 Some tend to “disappear” in dim lighting, which means you’ll need to go a shade or two lighter than what you would ideally wear during the day.

 Is there a universally flattering lens color?

-Yes, there are some enhancement contact lenses - known as circle lenses - that flatter any skin or hair color.
-These contacts feature a dark brown or black enlargement ring (called a "limbal ring") pattern that outline your iris, thereby making your eyes look bigger, sharper and more awake.
-They deliver minimal color change, which is why they're enhancement contacts.
-A good pair of circle lenses is like a little black dress in your makeup drawer - you can dress it up or down and it'll go with practically any accessory!
+Yes, there are some enhancement contact lenses – known as circle lenses – that flatter any skin or hair color.
+These contacts feature a dark brown or black enlargement ring (called a “limbal ring”) pattern that outlines your iris, thereby making your eyes look bigger, sharper, and more awake.
+They deliver minimal color change, which is why they’re enhancement contacts.
+A good pair of circle lenses is like a little black dress in your makeup drawer – you can dress it up or down and it’ll go with practically any accessory!
 Check out NEO Monet Black, NEO Monet Brown, NEO Monet Grey.